quexten/goldwarden/Readme.md

 ### Future Plans
 Some things that I consider adding (depending on time and personal need):

-- Support browser biometrics (similar to my bw-bio-handler tool)
 - Paswordless sign in
 - Regular cli managment (add, delete, update, of logins / secure notes)
-- Scripts to properly set up the policies
+- Scripts to properly set up the policies/systemd/etc.

 If you have other interesting ideas, feel free to open an issue.
 I can't promise that I will implement it, but I'm open to suggestions.